Innoviox/CoolRogueLikeName/simons_things.md

 - [ ] integrate boss
   - [ ] add boss to boss room
+  - [ ] add room.centerposition method and make boss & teleporter spawn there
   - [ ] make it so teleporter spawns on boss death
   - [ ] fix camera position
 - [ ] models